What Are the Steps To Getting a Green Card?

 Whether you are seeking to bring an immediate or extended family member to the United States, the process has the same basic steps:

-- Application review.
-The USCIS reviews the petition and either approves or denies it.
+The USCIS reviews the petition, and either approves or denies it.
 If the USCIS approves the application, the USCIS has certified that the family member fits into one of the categories discussed above and is eligible for a green card.

-- The sponsor is a U.S. citizen or permanent resident
+- Their sponsor is a U.S. citizen or permanent resident

-- The sponsor’s financial ability to support the individual
+- The sponsor’s financial ability to support them

 Employment-Based Immigration